 Angers is the historic capital of the Anjou region in western France.
 A lively university town, Angers counts nearly 33,000 students among its 250,000 inhabitants.
 With its universities and textile mills, Angers has served as an important cultural and industrial center since the Middle Ages.
 The castles and wine cellars of the nearby Loire valley also contribute to the character of the region.
 Located only an hour and a half by train from Paris, Angers provides an excellent base from which to discover French culture.

-KU students take courses in French language and civilization at the C.I.D.E.F., a special language center attached to the University.
-Founded in 1947, the C.I.D.E.F. welcomes about 1400 foreign students from 50 countries annually.
+KU students take courses in French language and civilization at the Centre International d'Etudes Francaises (C.I.D.E.F.), a special language center attached to the University.
+Founded in 1947, C.I.D.E.F. welcomes about 1400 foreign students from 50 countries annually.

 KU students will receive approximately 18 hours of credit per semester in French.
 The particular courses for which the student receives credit will depend on the student's level and previous course work in French.
 A typical schedule at the C.I.D.E.F. would include courses in subjects such as grammar, composition, phonetics, conversation, translation and civilization.
 All credit earned will be counted as KU credit.

 The university housing services will arrange homestays for students on a semester program.
 Typically, the student will rent a room in a house belonging to a French family.
+The cost of the homestay is included in the student's program fees.
 The level of contact with the family will depend on the individuals involved.

 Fall semester: During the September portion of your stay, the host family provides all breakfasts and dinners.
 During the rest of the semester (October to December), the host family provides all breakfasts and 3 dinners per week.

-Spring semester: All breakfasts and three dinners per week are included in the program fee.
+Spring semester: All breakfasts and three dinners per week will be provided by the host family.